 Wingra School is a nonprofit organization governed by a Board of Trustees composed of parents, staff members, and community volunteers.
 The board provides support for all aspects of the school through fundraising, policy development, maintenance of the organizational structure, and participation in financial and long-range planning.

 The board is self-perpetuating; new members are chosen by current board members to bring in needed strengths and talents.
 Staff members are nominated by the staff.
 It is important that potential board members are committed to Wingra’s mission and ownership and are able to “think big” in terms of systems, not details.
+Interested parties can find the self-nomination form here.

 Black lives matter.
 We denounce police brutality and call for a transformational redesign of local law enforcement, including removal of law enforcement from schools and replacement with counselors.
 We support the rights of all to advocate for themselves and others and confirm our commitment to stand behind our black youth as they advocate for creation of a world that is more just.
 We commit to using our time, treasure, and talent in support of local organizations, such as Urban Triage, Freedom Inc, and Madison for Black Lives, that are dedicated to lifting and amplifying young black voices.
 We pledge to work to end systemic racism not only in our local community, but in our school community, as well.